 ‘Because I’m controlling you stupid.
 Here’s a fact… Inner-self’s come out when the mind is weak.
 Meaning I could -‘

 “Don’t…” I interrupted, “Just, please.
 I just want to get used to this… And understand why my uncle was lying to me the entire time.”

 “One for a story from the book.
 Two for a song from the book.”
 I held up one finger then two as I watched Colver bury himself in the bed.

-Three fingers was the reply.
+Three fingers were the reply.

 “That wasn’t a choice… Are you sure?”
 I asked as I sat myself down on the edge of the bed.